 Much like the eco-INSTITUT certification, this checks for low emission levels and little to no volatile organic compounds being off gassed in the end product.
 Greenguard Gold is also concerned with protecting vulnerable populations, so they try to keep people like the elderly and children safe.

-As you can guess from the name, this certification has more to do with the production of the materials for textiles.
-It monitors the naturally-grown textile production through all stages of manufacturing from the farm to the factory and then eventually to the shelf where you will buy it.
+As you can guess from the name, this certification has more to do with the production of materials for textiles.
+It monitors naturally-grown textile production through all stages of manufacturing, from the farm to the factory and then eventually to the shelf where you will buy it.

-This is important for your latex mattress too because it will certify that the natural wool or cotton cover on your mattress was indeed organic.
+This is important for latex mattresses too because it will certify that the natural wool or cotton cover on your all natural latex mattress was indeed organic.
 The GOTS certification also has two types of labels – made with organic, meaning it contains at least 70% organic materials and organic, meaning it contains at least 95% or more organic materials.

 This important certification is certainly one to look out for when you search for an all-natural latex bed.
 The GOLS guarantees that the latex your mattress is made of is 95% organic and free from all sorts of toxic chemicals like chlorine bleach, harmful dyes, and GMO’s.
 This certification goes hand in hand with the GOTS and eco-Institut certification.

-If your latex bed is GOLS certified it means the brand followed stringent requirements from the harvesting, manufacturing, packaging, and distribution of their product.
+If your latex bed is GOLS-certified organic it means the brand followed stringent requirements from the harvesting, manufacturing, packaging, and distribution of their product.
 The company also had to follow fair labor practices and maintain sustainability.